tulioqp/ibov_predict/README.md

 **hi there!**

 welcome to
-<h3> :mage: ibov prediction api :mage:</h3>  a small project to practice deploying models, exploring a time series forecasting with the bovespa index.
+<h3>ibov prediction api :mage:</h3>  a small project to practice deploying models, exploring a time series forecasting with the bovespa index.

 ---